RamiKrispin/vscode-r/README.md

     "image": "r-base:4.3.1"
 }
 ```
+**Note:** The example is available in the examples folder - `examples/ex-3/`.
+To open and run the example, you must open the example folder in a new VScode session.

 # Add a record

 In this example, we use the following two arguments:
-- `name` - sets the environment name
+- `name` - Defines the environment name
-- `image` - defines the image to use for the environment
+- `image` - Sets the `r-base:4.3.1` base R image from the Rocker project as our environment

 Using the `image` argument enables importing a built-in and ready-to-use image and spinning it as a container.
 This is a convenient alternative to building the image on the fly, which can be done using the `build` argument.
 We will explain how to use the `build` argument later in this tutorial.